zshahab91/CryptifyAI/README.md

 - Use the search bar to find movies by title.
 - Click on a movie card to view more details.
 - Navigate through the movie list using pagination or infinite scrolling.
+- I know TypeScript and Tailwind CSS completely but it's first time I developed with Svelte that's why I decided to focus on it.